 - Our approach is to create an environment where better behaviour will encourage better learning.
 The school, along with the support of parents, can work together to create a learning environment which young people can enjoy and feel safe. - Incidents of bullying should be reported to the school immediately so that each alleged incident can be looked at.
-Together we can work towards creating a safer school for children and staff. - In addition, a guideline (Promoting Positive Relationships and Behaviour) has been produced to support all teaching and support staff and inform them of their roles and responsibilities in respect of dealing with the small number of children and young people who display challenging behaviour.
+Together we can work towards creating a safer school for children and staff. - In addition, all staff have been trained in South Lanarkshire Council Promoting Positive Behaviour and Understanding Distressed Behaviours guidelines (PPRUDB) which has been produced to support all teaching and support staff and inform them of their roles and responsibilities in respect of dealing with the small number of children and young people who display challenging behaviour.
 Early identification is crucial so that intervention can be provided to support children and young people to help them address their issues and concerns.
 Staff training is provided to help develop the skills needed to respond to and manage challenging behaviour.
 A wide range of appropriate staff development opportunities has been developed for this purpose.

-Within Greenhills Primary, we follow three simple rules
+Within Greenhills Primary, we follow three simple rules.